BandekarGanesh200/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A simple Rock-Paper-Scissors game built using HTML,CSS,Javacript
+A simple Rock-Paper-Scissors game built using HTML,CSS,Javacript.